 is to be taken to be proved in the absence of proof to the contrary.

-31 On the date as at which this compilation was prepared, the Road Traffic Legislation Amendment (Information) Act 2011 Pt.
-2 had not come into operation.
+31 On the date as at which this compilation was prepared, the Road Traffic Legislation Amendment (Information) Act 2011 s.
+9 had not come into operation.
 It reads as follows:

 Part 2 — Road Traffic Act 1974 amended